RAMI-0630/University-Website/README.md

-# Addis Ababa University Website (Unofficial Clone)
+# Arba Minch University Website (Unofficial Clone)

 This is a personal project that recreates the Addis Ababa University website using **React.js**.
 I built it to sharpen my front-end skills and showcase my ability to design responsive and functional web interfaces.